Hardt-Coded/MyCryptoPortfolio/README.md

 # MyCryptoPortfolio

-Manages your crypto portfolio on your phone.
+Manages your crypto portfolio on your phone and shows changes to the last rate update.

-This app is written in F#, Xamarin and Xamarin.Elmish.
-(Awesome tools)
+This app is written in F#, Xamarin and Xamarin.Elmish. (awesome tools)

-It'S under the MIT Licence.
+It's under the MIT Licence.

 I use [cryptocompare.com]() to uses the rates.
 Thanks to these guys.
 You are awesome.